Skip to content

 What is a loop?

-A loop lets you repeat instructions over and over.
+A loop is a statement that tells the computer to repeat some code.
 There are two main types of loops in programming, the for loop and the while loop.

 For Loop

-A for loop lets you repeat instructions until you check everything off.
-You can use it to keep doing something until a counter hits a certain number, you reach the last item in a backpack (like a list!), or you finish going through a whole dictionary.
+A for loop tells the computer to repeat instructions until a condition is met, like until a counter reaches a certain number, until you reach the last item in a list, or until you go through a whole dictionary.

 python